-Race is an important consideration, but shouldn't prevent a child from having a family professionals.
+PERSPECTIVE 3: Race is an important consideration but shouldn't prevent a child from getting a family

+Rob and Ashley were in the process of becoming foster parents and spent several months discussing the implications with their friends, family, and professionals.
 Yet the more people they talked to, the more they realized how little they understood about matters of race.
-They had trouble identifying with most of the struggles their friends of color experienced, and this made them question whether they could adequately help a child navigate those experiences.
-As the day approached that their child would be coming home, it became clear to Rob and Ashley that understanding these racerelated realities would be a lifelong journey of learning.
-They would need to continually evaluate their parenting and consider adjustments along the way in order to truly love the child coming into their home.
-They committed themselves to learning and growing in this area as their child grew.
-They were also committed to making changes to their lifestyle if that's what it meant to love this child well.
+They had trouble identifying with most of the struggles their friends of color had experienced, and this made them question whether they could adequately help a child navigate those experiences.
+As the day approached for their foster home to open, it became clear to Rob and Ashley that understanding these race-related realities would be a lifelong learning journey.
+They would need to continually evaluate their parenting and consider adjustments along the way to truly love any child coming into their home.
+They committed to learning and growing in this area as their child grew.
+They were also committed to changing their lifestyle along the way if that's what it meant to love this child well.